bcantoni/vagrant-deb-proxy/README.md

         apt-get install squid-deb-proxy-client -y
         echo 'Acquire::http::Proxy "http://10.211.54.100:8000/";' | sudo tee /etc/apt/apt.conf.d/30autoproxy

+1. Now start your other VMs as normal.
+They should start using this VM as a proxy/cache during any `apt-get` commands.

 ## Notes:

 * On the proxy VM, you can tail the log `/var/log/squid-deb-proxy/access.log` to make sure everything is working with cache hits/misses.
 The cached package files will be stored under `/var/cache/squid-deb-proxy`.